Food Labeling and Placards

 Print a PDF of the sample required placard below.
 Mount on cardboard or place in a picture frame for display on your vendor table or booth.
 This placard must be displayed at all times.

 Food Label Requirements

 The food packaging must conform to the labeling requirements of the Illinois Food, Drug and Cosmetic Act and includes the following information on each of its products:

 - The name and address of the cottage food operation (not a Post Office Box) no out of state operations.

-- The common or usual name of the food product and weight (net weight and metric weight).
+- The common or usual name of the food product.

 - All ingredients of the food product, including any colors, artificial flavors, and preservatives.
 Ingredients must be listed in descending order by weight using common or usual names.
 Sub ingredients as well: example: (soy sauce: wheat, soybeans, salt).

 - Allergen labeling as specified in federal labeling requirements (see below).